guchinoma/guchinoma.github.io/_posts/2017-12-17-Parsing_with_LIEF.md

 <br>**LIEF**

-LIEF is a binary parsing library for multi-type executables.
-Whilst [pefile](https://github.com/erocarrera/pefile) only parses PE executables, LIEF can parse not only PEs and ELFs, but Mach-O files.
+LIEF is a cross platform library to parse, modify and construct binary.
+You can perform not only binary parsing, but change some assembly-level coddes with this.
+In parsing, whilst [pefile](https://github.com/erocarrera/pefile) only parses PE executables, LIEF can parse not only PEs and ELFs, but Mach-O files.
 Using Python bindings, you can parse all the information using object-style.

 <br>**Implementation**